Evolutionary Psychologist Career (Salary + Duties + Interviews)

 Evolutionary Psychology Examples

-Evolutionary psychologists may be hired by more companies and organizations as the field develops or gains popularity, but for now, they are restricted to academia and sharing their ideas in books and other publications.
+Evolutionary psychologists may be hired by more companies and organizations as the field develops or gains popularity.
+Still, they are restricted to academia and sharing their ideas in books and other publications.
 As an evolutionary psychologist, you may spend your days:

 1. Conducting research based on theories that you or other evolutionary psychologists have developed